 The South Fork Trail climbs steeply through attractive redwood uplands.
 Going in this direction, you'll see a lot of the bleached, light-grey redwoods which on a sunny day can make the forest brilliant.
 The redwoods are pretty good-sized at first, but as you climb they get smaller and less interesting.
 The trail levels out a little as it reaches a little ridgetop dense with dull-looking huckleberry shrubs and leafy salal.

 The South Fork Trail ends at a T intersection with the Rhododendron Trail.
 Turn left; the trail descends steeply.
 The scenery soon improves as the trail contours into a little ravine where an open stand of good-sized redwoods grows.
 The lush understory is a remarkably bright green.
 Leaving the ravine, the trail passes through an open area left by the toppling of a big redwood.
 After this point the redwoods again get larger and more scenic as the trail descends to Brown Creek.
 The forest is almost completely silent, but on a calm day you may hear the distant crashing of the waves as you make your way through the redwoods.

 The Rhododendron Trail crosses Brown Creek on a new footbridge and then reaches the Brown Creek Trail.
 At the four-way trail intersection, the memorial grove trail to your right is cut off by a gigantic tree (which fell in early 2006) about a hundred yards up the trail.
 Straight ahead, the Rhododendron Trail continues up the hillside.
 Turn left to follow the Brown Creek Trail.

 The trees aren't that big at first, but as the trail winds gently downhill alongside the creek, they get progressively larger.
 The ground is covered with a dense carpet of ferns and some redwood sorrel.
-The most impressive trees are about halfway back to the South Fork Trail, where a memorial grove trail branches off to the left, crossing Brown Creek on a large footbridge.
+The most impressive trees are about halfway back to the South Fork Trail, where the trail to the Carl Schenck memorial grove branches off to the left, crossing Brown Creek on a large footbridge.
 Somewhat confusingly, the trail is not marked nor is it shown on most maps.